 Either the mother or father may file a Petition to Establish Paternity in Circuit Court.
 If paternity has not been established and the child’s guardian or mother requests government assistance for the child (i.e. Medicaid), the Florida Department of Revenue may file a Petition to Establish Paternity for purposes of child support.

 1. Actions brought by the Florida Department of Revenue:

-The Florida Department of Revenue is authorized to bring paternity actions to seek support by fathers of children born or about to be born out of wedlock.
+The Florida Department of Revenue can take action to enforce child support from fathers of children born or soon to be born out of wedlock.
 The Department brings these actions on behalf of individuals who are receiving government aid, and may also bring such actions on behalf of persons who are not receiving government aid if they make proper application for help in litigating paternity and support.
 See Florida Statute § 409.2567.

 By accepting public assistance for a dependent child, a mother appoints the Department as her attorney in fact and assigns to the Department any right to execute a complaint and institute a proceeding for the determination of paternity of the child, or the establishment, modification, or enforcement of support obligations.
 See Florida Statute §409.2561(2)(b).

 Aside from establishing paternity, actions brought by the Florida Department of Revenue are for the purpose of determining child support.
 In other words, the Court will not enter an order regarding the parent’s decision-making rights of the child; or an order awarding time-sharing with the child.
-The Department will establish paternity and then enter an order for the amount of child support to be paid by the non-custodial parent.
+The Department establishes paternity first.
+It then issues an order specifying the amount of child support the non-custodial parent must pay.

 2. Actions brought by a Parent:

 A pregnant mother or a mother who has given birth can initiate a paternity proceeding.
 She can request child support if paternity has not been previously established.
 See Florida Statute § 742.011.